Kodeworks/old-sunlitsea.no/README.md

 There's a template for the different roadmap svg's in src/assets, one for desktop and one for mobile.

+Alternatively, the latest roadmap can be found in a [Figma project](https://www.figma.com/file/b7WSsvhpBtwLhJO0ugSHwd/sunlitsea.no-roadmap?node-id=0%3A1).

 1. Open the template in a vector graphics program.
 2. Make the wanted changes